Table of Contents

 Regeneration of CSS files

 Sometimes, clearing the browser’s cache regenerates CSS styles.
 For example, changing dynamic CSS generation in Divi Builder triggers the regeneration of CSS styles.
-In this case, when a CSS style is regenerated, new changes on a WordPress site take place.
+New changes occur on a WordPress site when a CSS style is regenerated.

 Disk space